 Also, Buffered VPN has a built-in kill-switch feature, which drops your internet connection to prevent data leakage to the ISP in case of a momentary VPN connection cut out.

-The fact that the VPN is based in Hungary, the country that rejected the draconian data retention laws that many EU countries enforced, is another positive.
+The fact that the VPN is based in Gibraltar, a country with no data retention laws, is another positive.
 This way, Buffered VPN is outside the 14-Eyes network of nations swapping surveillance signals with each other.

 Speed & performance